ulfschneider/ulf.website/content/posts/sports/2021-10-07-fairlight-strael-build-notes.md

 - @1300 mm Di2 cable to connect the battery with the rear derailleur (EW-SD300-I){}
 - @700 mm Di2 cable to connect the battery with the EW-JC302 (EW-SD300-I){}
 - @Di2 connector to connect the wiring from the handlebars with the battery (EW-JC302){}
-- @1400 mm Di2 cable to connect one shifter with the EW-JC302, which will get placed into the downtube near the bottom bracket (EW-SD300-I){}
+- @1300 mm Di2 cable to connect the right (rear) shifter with the EW-JC302, which will get placed into the downtube near the bottom bracket (EW-SD300-I){}
-- @500 mm Di2 cable to connect the two shifters (EW-SD300-I){}
+- @550 mm Di2 cable to connect the two shifters (EW-SD300-I){}
 - 3 @Di2 Grommets (EW-GM300-S){2}
 - #Di2 Plug Tool for EW-SD300-I cables (TL-EW300){}